sanderslab/magellanmapper/README.md

 ### Java installation for Python-Bioformats/Javabridge

-- Double-check that the Java SDK has truly been installed since the Clrbrain setup script may not catch all missing installations
+- Double-check that the Java SDK has truly been installed since the MagellanMapper setup script may not catch all missing installations
 - You may need to set up the JAVA\_HOME and JDK\_HOME environment variables in your `~/.bash_profile` or `~/.bashrc` files, such as:

 ```